Syntrait/splinux/README.md

 A tool for splitting the screen on Linux, and passing inputs to them

 # Disclaimer
-**This program might trigger anticheats for "automation", use at your own risk.**
+**This program might trigger anti-cheats for "automation", use at your own risk.**

 # Usage